 - Hold the flat side of the palette knife to the side of the cake and smooth the buttercream.
 Repeat by dipping the palette knife back into the hot water, drying and smoothing, rotating the cake stand as you do so.
 This may take a little practice but you’ll soon get the hang of it.

-- You will see the buttercream becomes very glossy and smooth.
+- The buttercream becomes very glossy and smooth.
 Continue until the sides are as smooth as you can get them.

 - Next smooth the top of the cake in exactly the same way.

-- Place your covered cake into the fridge to chill and set for 30 minutes.
+- Place the covered cake into the fridge to chill and set for 30 minutes.

 - When it is touch dry you may start to decorate it.